 What does it cost to join the Better Business Bureau?

 The actual price of BBB accreditation is dependent on your number of employees.
-For up-to-date pricing, please visit the official Better Business Bureau Business Fees page.
+For up-to-date pricing, please visit the Better Business Bureau to learn more

 Does Better Business Bureau accreditation help employees?